-Tintin is a current D.Min. student in the Faith, Work and Economics cohort.
-Her dissertation explores ways to disciple young people in the market place.
+Tintin earned a D.Min. degree in the Faith, Work and Economics cohort.
+Her dissertation explores ways to disciple young people in the marketplace.
 As she continues to learn, her passion for young people grows and helps her see additional ways young people contribute to our society and ministry.

 “It opens many doors of improvement and windows of opportunities on how to make youth ministries significant to the total life of the Church,” Tintin said.

-Through her life and ministry, Tintin seeks to leave a legacy in the youth she serves.
+Through her life and ministry, Tintin seeks to leave a legacy to all she serves.

 Prepare for the Call

 Learn more about how Asbury Seminary can help prepare you for your call.
 Fill out the form below to get started!